FelixKratz/SketchyBar/README.md

 ```
 where the $BUTTON can be *left*, *right* or *other* and specifies the mouse button that was used to click the item, while the $MODIFIER is either *shift*, *ctrl*, *alt* or *cmd* and
 specifies the modifier key held down while clicking the item.

+HEAD: All scripts are forced to terminate after 60 seconds and do not run while the system is sleeping.

 ### Creating custom events
 This allows to define events which are triggered by a different application (see Trigger custom events).
 Items can also subscribe to these events for their script execution.